null Skip to main content

 抹茶 (Matcha)

-Appearance: fine, bright green powder
+Grind size: 14 microns (approx).
+Appearance: fine, green powder

 Taste: with milk or milk alternative, baby spinach, green apple, double-cream

-*NB: Keep airtight and store in freezer to maintain freshness
+Keep airtight and store in freezer to maintain freshness

 Preparation: